 Big City Blues, 1932

-The Mervyn LeRoy direction is efficient (it has to be, the entire movie clocks in at only 63 minutes) but the hybrid love story/comedy and the darkness of the murder never gels into anything in particular, just an off-kilter gritty drama with funny lines.
+The Mervyn LeRoy direction is efficient (it has to be, the entire movie clocks in at only 63 minutes) but the hybrid love story/mystery/comedy and the darkness of the murder never gels into anything in particular, just an off-kilter gritty drama with sometimes funny lines.

 'Chorus girls used to get pearls and diamonds,' Blondell's jaded character Vida says.
 'Now all they expect is a corned beef sandwich.'

-Joan Blondell shoots her sarcastic lines with the same sure articulation as she does in her other early-1930s films from Warner Brothers, but she isn't really the star (though she has top billing on the poster) and her character has no purpose except to be visual artifice and the guardian angel who helps the impossibly gullible Eric Linden to get his tuckass out of town after it gets a thorough whipping.
+Joan Blondell shoots her sarcastic lines with the same sure articulation as she does in her other early-1930s films from Warner Brothers, but she isn't really the star (though she has top billing on the poster) and her character has no purpose except to be visual artifice and the unlikely guardian angel who helps the impossibly gullible Eric Linden to get his tuckass out of town after his city adventure has turned into disaster.

 Humphrey Bogart has a few scenes and has the same edgy way of delivering lines that he would perfect as the older Bogart in Warner Brothers Casablanca and Maltese Falcon.